digitranslab/jumpstart/docs/versioned_docs/version-2.50.0-LTS/contributing-guide/setup/system-requirements.md

 title: System Requirements
 ---

-This page details the system requirements for setting up and running ToolJet on both Docker local and Bare-Metal setups.
+This page details the system requirements for setting up and running JumpStart on both Docker local and Bare-Metal setups.

 ## Docker